 The Southern California Institute for Fan Interests (SCIFI) Inc. officially announced the foundation of our Los Angeles in 2026 World Science Fiction Convention (Worldcon) Bid Committee at the December 2020 SmofCon virtual session.
-The announcement was then amended to the following for presentation at SmofCon 39 (Smofcon Europe) in December 2021 in Lisbon, Portugal.
-This represents our current state of affairs as of November 2021.
+The announcement was then amended to the following for presentation at SmofCon 39 (Smofcon Europe) in December 2021 in Lisbon, Portugal, and further revised to be presented at the World Science Fiction Convention in Chicago in September 2022.
+This document represents our current state of affairs as of August 2022.

 Name of Bid